bit-tasks/github-action-examples/README.md

 ## Setup Guide

 1. You need to place them inside `.github/workflows/` directory at the root of your GitHub repository.
 2. You must set `BIT_CONFIG_USER_TOKEN` environment variable at the job level before running these tasks.
 You also need `GITHUB_TOKEN` environment variable for `bit-tasks/commit-bitmap@v1` task.
+For more information refer GitHub [Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 3. If your workspace is not at the root of the Git repository, specify the input parameter `ws-dir` in the task `bit-tasks/init@v1`.

 ## Contributor Guide